 Another lame reason people often use to validate their excuse for not reading is telling everyone that reading is not their “thing.”
 Some individuals would rather stick to their ideology that reading is not part of their everyday lives.
 Some of them excuse themselves by telling others that they are not used to the habit.
 And some don’t entirely care to read books at all because they find it unrewarding.

-As a writer, you’re certainly good with words and explaining your thoughts and feelings.
-Thanks to years of experience, you may even be capable of writing up to 4,000-10,000 words in a day.
+As a book writer, you’re certainly good with words and explaining your thoughts and feelings.
+Thanks to years of experience, you may even be capable of writing up to 4,000-10,000 words in a day and end up with a psychology book.

-However, dealing with grief, anxiety, and other mentally-draining emotions may stop you from sharing your innermost feelings.
-Facing immense pressure to publish your book within a set deadline can take a toll on your mental health.
+However, getting through grief, anxiety, and other psych draining emotions may stop you from sharing your most personal feelings.
+Getting through pressure to publish your psych book within a set deadline can get your psychological health in jeopardy.

-If your mental problems are starting to disrupt your work and other daily tasks, then it’s time you seek help.
-Seeking medical help can mean seeing a therapist or psychologist, taking prescription medication, and even joining meditative groups.
+If your psychology problems are starting to get your work and other tasks at risk, then it’s time you get psych help.
+Getting psychological help can mean seeing a psychotherapist or psychologist, taking prescription medication, and getting into meditative groups.

-But while therapy can certainly nudge you in the right direction, you’d also need some external help.
-To help you stay on track with your progress, you’ll need support from the people you love.
-You can also join support groups.
-Through this way, you can enjoy your journey towards mental clarity with like-minded people.
+But while psychotherapy can certainly get you towards the most ideal direction, you’d also need some external psychological therapy.
+To help you stay on track with your progress, you can get support from the people you love most.
+You can also join psychology support groups.
+This way, you can get the most out of your therapeutic journey towards psychological clarity.

-But if you’re looking for ways to boost yourself without much help from others, you can focus on meditating.
-You can also engage in physical activities like running and enjoyable hobbies like cooking.
-And while you’re inside your bubble, why not read a psychology book?
-After all, sitting down and reading a book can be the perfect time for reflection and self-improvement.
+But if you’re looking for ways to get the most out of life without much psychological help, you can get into meditating.
+You can also get started with physical activities like running and enjoyable hobbies like cooking.
+And while you’re inside your psych bubble, why not get a psychology book?
+You can read a psychology book to get the most out of therapy.
+After all, sitting down and getting cozy with a psychology book can be the most ideal time for reflection and self-improvement.

-By reading more about your condition, you can improve how to control the symptoms and react to the triggers.
-Besides, you may even realize hope from success stories of people who’ve also experienced something similar to your situation.
-Additionally, you can also gain some inspiration on how you can continue writing your book.
+By getting more psychology books about your condition, you can improve how to control the symptoms and react to the triggers.
+Besides, you may even realize hope from success stories of people in therapy who’ve also experienced something similar to your situation.
+Additionally, you can also get some inspiration on how you can continue writing your psychology book.
 Most importantly, reading can also help improve your writing skills.

-But, there are countless books around the world.
-Choosing a book to help you maximize your therapy results can thus be a challenging feat.
-Luckily, you’ll find the best of the best in here.
-Below, you’ll find a list of the psychology books you may read about to boost your progress from therapy.
+But, there are countless psychology books to get around the world.
+Choosing a psychology book to help you maximize your therapy results and get the most out of therapy can thus be challenging.
+Luckily, you’ll find the best of the most ideal psychology books here.
+Below, you’ll find a list of the psychology books that’ll help you get the most out of therapy.

-Psychology covers lots of topics, including social, cognitive, and behavioral psychology.
-The best books to read about them are:
+Psychology books get lots of topics, including social, cognitive, and behavioral psychology.
+The best psychology books to get are:

 The Power of Habit – Charles Duhigg